svikashk/docs/guide/export.md

 *Note: The exported account data `.zip` attachment includes all your Squads and Streams data in `.csv` format.
 If you have multiple Squads, then you'll find in the attachment the data for each of your squads - from Boards, Features, and Lists to your Sprints.
 Similarly, all your Streams requests will be available as a `.csv` file within the downloaded `.zip` attachment.*

 ---
-## Export Squads out of Zepel
+## Export a specific out of Zepel

-If you wish to export only your Squads data, Zepel lets you import all your data from Features.
-To do this, follow these steps below:
+If you wish to export only a specific feature data, follow the steps below:

 - Visit the squad from which you want to export your Feature from.